mrocklin/blog/_posts/work/2017-02-11-dask-tensorflow.md

 1. Prepare data with dask.array
 2. Set up Tensorflow workers as long-running tasks
 3. Feed data from Dask to Tensorflow while scores remain poor
+4. Let Tensorflow handle training using its own network

 Prepare Data with Dask.array